Keith Davidson

 Keith M. Davidson is an attorney in Beverly Hills, California.
 Davidson has represented clients who sought nondisclosure agreement settlements from notable individuals, including Donald Trump, Charlie Sheen, and Hulk Hogan.
 He has also managed professional boxers Manny Pacquiao and James Toney.

 In the mid-2010s, adult film actress Stormy Daniels and Playboy Playmate Karen McDougal retained Davidson to negotiate payments in exchange for refraining from publicly discussing their sexual encounters with then-presidential candidate Donald Trump.
 These settlements drew Davidson into the Trump campaign expense controversy.
 He has since cooperated with special prosecutor Robert Mueller's investigation.

 Early life

-Davidson was born and raised in Brockton, Massachusetts, a suburb of Boston that calls itself the "City of Champions" since title-winning boxers Rocky Marciano and Marvin Hagler were natives.
+Davidson was born and raised in Brockton, Massachusetts.
 Davidson graduated from Boston College with a B.S. in economics in 1993.
 For the next two years, Davidson worked in government with the state legislature and at the Plymouth County district attorney's office.
 He then attended Whittier Law School in Costa Mesa, California, graduated in May 2000, and sworn in to the bar on December 5, 2000.